EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/README.md

 Installation
 ===========

-1. Upload the entire 'yikes-inc-woocommerce-custom-product-tabs' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'yikes-inc-custom-repeatable-woo-product-tabs' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Edit a product, then click on 'Custom Tab' within the 'Product Data' panel